 See you all there!

 Summer is in full swing and East Point Breeze Neighbors is gearing up for some great activities!
 If you are interested in getting involved, don't hesitate to reach out to our tireless committee chair-people at epbneighbors.org/contact.

 Keep scrolling to learn more!

 General Meeting Wednesday

-Our monthly General Meeting at the Reed Street Presbyterian Apartments will take place tomorrow (Wednesday).
-This is the perfect first step to getting more involved in the community!
-Come hear what's going on in the neighborhood, meet some neighbors, and bring any questions or concerns you might have.
+Our monthly General Meeting at the Reed Street Presbyterian Apartments will take place Wednesday.
+This is an easy first step to meeting your neighbors and getting more involved in the community!
+Come hear what's going on in the neighborhood and bring any questions or concerns you might have.

 EPBN General Meeting

 Location: Reed Street Presbyterian Apartments (16th and Reed)